surveyjs/survey-creator/docs/get-started-knockout-jquery.md

-# Add Survey Creator / Form Builder to a Knockout Application
+# Add Survey Creator / Form Builder to a Knockout or jQuery Application

-This step-by-step tutorial will help you get started with the Survey Creator component in a Knockout application.
-To add the component to your application, follow the steps below:
+This step-by-step tutorial will help you get started with the [Survey Creator](https://surveyjs.io/create-survey) component in a Knockout or jQuery application.
+To add Survey Creator to your application, follow the steps below:

 - [Link Resources](#link-resources)
 - [Configure Survey Creator](#configure-survey-creator)
 - [Render Survey Creator](#render-survey-creator)
 - [Save and Load Survey Model Definitions](#save-and-load-survey-model-definitions)

+Survey Creator is powered by Knockout and does not have an individual implementation for jQuery.
+However, you can integrate the version for Knockout into your jQuery application by following the same instructions.

 You can find the full code for this tutorial in the following GitHub repository: <a href="https://github.com/surveyjs/code-examples/tree/main/get-started-creator-knockout" target="_blank">Get Started with Survey Creator / Form Builder - Knockout</a>.